mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 Comparative Direct Analysis of Type Ia Supernova Spectra.
 II.
 Maximum Light (`Branch+ 2006 <https://ui.adsabs.harvard.edu/abs/2006PASP..118..560B/abstract>`_)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

+This paper identifies classifications of SNe Ia using spectrograph observations taken within three days of maximum (the time cutoff is chosen such that the spectral evolution will be minimal while ensuring there are a sufficient number of targets to be scientifically interesting).
+To simplify the process of feature comparison, spectra are first tilted by multiplying the flux by :math:`\\lambda^\\alpha` where :math:`\\alpha` is chosen such that the peak flux at 4600 and 6300 A are equal.
+The Equivalent widths are then plotted for the feature at 5750 A vs the feature at 6100 A. After applying a nearest neighbor algorithm, four groups emerged: shallow silicon, core-normal, broad line, and cool (which includes SN 1991bg).

+broad-line SNe Ia have absorption features at 6100 A absorptions that are broader and deeper than core-normal SNe Ia.
+However, SNe in this category do not appear to follow a simple one-dimensional sequence based on their distance from the core-normal population.

+The shallow silicon group are not (necessarily) very different from the core normal group.
+Other than a narrower Si feature, they look remarkably similar.
+The primary reason for the spectroscopic differences seems to be the lower temperature, as indicated by low temperature ion signatures (e.g. Ti).
+Otherwise, they have the same ions evident in their spectra, just at very different optical depths.
+This aligns with their lower temperatures since "as noted by Hatano et al. (2002) and Ho ̈flich et al. (2002), there is a temperature threshold below which, owing to abrupt changes in key ionization ratios, line optical depths change abruptly (Hatano et al. 1999)."

+The core-normal subgroup have a very high degree of similarity, suggesting a standard, common physical mechanism involving no large inhomogeneities near the characteristic photospheric velocity of 12,000 km/s.

 A high peculiarity rate for Type Ia SNe (`Li+ 1999 <https://ui.adsabs.harvard.edu/abs/2000AIPC..522...91L/abstract>`_)
 ----------------------------------------------------------------------------------------------------------------------